diem/website/docs/life-of-a-transaction.md

 title: Life of a Transaction
 ---

+_**Note to readers:** This information was published before the Association released White Paper v2.0, which includes a number of key updates to the Libra payment system.
+This information has not been modified to incorporate those updates and should be read in that context._

 To get a deeper understanding of the lifecycle of a Libra transaction, we will follow a transaction on its journey from being submitted to a Libra validator to being committed to the Libra Blockchain.
 We will then “zoom-in” on each logical component of a validator and take a look at its interactions with other components.

 ## Client Submits a Transaction